The following curated list provides recommended free and/or low cost data analysis tools.

 Linguistic Inquiry Word Count

 This is a free web-based version of a tool that was created as part of a larger research project on psychometrics.
 In order to build their dictionary and hone their hypotheses, they have made this tool available for free.
 You can paste text into the site and generate scores in the following dimensions: positive emotions, negative emotions, social words, cognitive words, and big words.
 Because these scores are based on word counts, this is not strictly a qualitative analysis.
-But it can help as part of either an extensive or intensive study about patron satisfaction, instructor evaluation, or even as a way to analyze the way library
+But it can help as part of either an extensive or intensive study about patron satisfaction or instructor evaluation.

 T-tests?
 Random numbers?
 Bivariate analysis?
 And charts and graphs?
 Excel can run descriptive and inferential statistics when you download or enable a free add-in called the Data Analysis Toolpak which includes Excel’s Descriptive Statistics Tool.
 Excel can be used to create a frequency table to identify when various reference services receive the most requests or to compare two variable to look for a correlation (cross tabs).
 This can be done easily using Excel’s Pivot tables.